dino460/Synchronicity/README.md

 For base animations, such as idle, walk and run, they are implemented globally, while combat animations are handled independently with a weapon-system.
 This system, further detailed in the [Combat System](#combat-system) section, provides the correct animations for each weapon, along with the combo sequences and other important details about the used weapon.

 ### Combat System
-> Section is a Work In progress
+> Section is a Work In-progress

 Custom system that provides four diferent attak directions: up, down, left, and right.
 These are used to simulate a somewhat real-life-like sword-fighting experience.